WaffleGnome/BattleFieldRemake/README.md

 For best quality and full effects use chrome, Firefox is ok but lacks some effects.

+To view the site just click on:
+[THE GITHUB VERSION](https://rawgithub.com/WaffleGnome/BattleFieldRemake/master/intro.html) or you can visit [THE DROPBOX VERSION](https://dl.dropboxusercontent.com/u/161826274/mySites/bf3REMAKE/intro.html).

 --------------------------------------------------------------------------
 TODO:
 - work on some bugs in safari